Facebook Pixel

 Yes, you can!
 Your VIN is like a fingerprint for your car that contains its details – including the tire size.
 You can find the correct tire size for replacements by decoding the VIN into the car’s specifications.

 By doing so, you can be sure that the replacement tires you get fit perfectly.
-To check your tire size by VIN, start by locating your VIN.
+To check your tire size by VIN, start by locating your VIN

 Typically, VIN is located on the driver’s side dashboard, visible through the windshield.
 You can also find it on the driver’s side door frame and vehicle registration documents..

 Once you have the VIN, you can lookup free VIN decoder tool to break down the VIN and get the tire size and other vehicle specs for your car.
-Alternatively, you can also ge the full list of equipment of your car through a window sticker lookup tool.
+Alternatively, you can also get the full list of equipment of your car through a window sticker lookup tool.

 Where to Find Your Car’s Tire Size